Thivyesh/cv-tutorial-cap/README.md

 Zero-shot learning (ZSL) is a machine learning paradigm that aims to address the limitations of traditional object detection by enabling models to recognize objects without explicit training on them.
 Instead of relying solely on labeled examples of objects seen during training, ZSL models can generalize to recognize unseen objects based on their semantic descriptions or attributes.

 In the context of object detection, ZSL allows a model to detect objects for which it has not been explicitly trained.
 This is achieved by leveraging semantic embeddings or attribute representations of objects, which capture high-level semantic information about their visual appearance, characteristics, and relationships.

+### License

+This project is licensed under the MIT License - see the LICENSE file for details.

+You can copy and paste the above Markdown into your `README.md` file directly.
+Let me know if you need further adjustments!